voiceittech/voiceit3-websdk/README.md

 livenessOutcome: "OUTCOME"
 }
 ```
-The outcome can be "passed" or "failed".
+The liveness outcome can be "passed" or "failed".

 <a name="front"></a>
 ### Frontend Implementation